olulesi/sei-project-3/README.md

 ## Overview
 For my third sei-project at General Assembly we were given a week as a group project to build a MERN stack application that requires authentication.

 The concept of are app City Space is an application where we aim to encourage people to share and discover their favourite outdoor spots in London.
 Users can sign up and view various outdoor spots based on the tags provided upon registering or what location they want to look for on the map box.
-Users can click on all spots to have a detailed view of the spot with the option to like, comment and view the profile on the creator as well as creating their own space and adding it to the database.
+Users can click on all spots to have a detailed view of a specific space with the option to like, comment and view the profile of the creator as well as creating their own space and adding it to the collection on the explore page.

-The app has been deployed with TBD and is available here.
+The app has been deployed with heroku and Mongo-atlas is available [here.](https://cityspace-site.herokuapp.com/)

 ## Brief